NateRex/malmo-extension/README.md

     ./Minecraft/launchClient.sh
     ```

-    Now copy the malmo-extension library you downloaded to the directory in which you will create missions.
+    Now copy the malmo-extension library file you downloaded to the directory in which you will create missions.
 See the [example_missions]() directory for examples.
 When you're ready, run your mission:

     ```
     python3 myMission.py